haondt/linktiles/docs/user_guide.md

 - List: a single vertical list
 - Columns: arrange the bookmarks in regular columns within the tile

+#### Bookmark sort

+How to order the bookmarks within a group.

+- Default: leave them ordered as they come from linkding
+- Alphabetical: alphabetical order
+- Last Modified: start with the most recently modified bookmark
+- Last Added: start with the most recently added bookmark
+- First Added: start with the least recently added bookmark

 ### linkding options

 #### Cache responses